jotapikie/Pharmacy_Delivery_System/documentation/use_cases/UC10/UC10_RegistCourier.md

 # UC10 - Add Courier

 ## 1. Requirements Engineering
-The Pharmacy start adding couriers.
-The system requests data (i.e. name, weight, price).
-The pharmacy enters the requested data.
-The system shows data and ask for confirmation.
-The pharmacy confirms.
-The system onforms the success od operation.
+The (Phamarcy) administratorstarts the regist of new couries.
+The system requests the required data.
+The (Phamarcy) administrator inserts the required data (email, password, name, nif, nss, max weight can carry).
+The system shows the entered data ans asks to confirm.
+The (Phamarcy) administrator confirms.
+The system regist the courier(s) and informs about the sucess of the operation.

 ## SSD
 ![UC10_SSD.png](UC10_SSD.png)

 #### Main Actor

-Pharmacy
+(Phamarcy) Administrator

 #### Stakeholders and their interests
-* **Pharmacy:** wants to add couriers to deliver products.
+* **Phamarcy:** wants to add couriers to deliver products.
 * **Courier:** wants to deliver products.

 #### Pre Conditions
-The pharmacy should be created in the system.
+The administratro should be logged in as an existing phamarcy administrator.

 ## 2. Engineering Design